Alps709/Alps709/README.md

 <p align="center">Curriculum Vitae</p>

 # About me
-My name is Anton Le Prevost-Smith.
-I'm a software engineer and game programmer with 3 years of industry experience working on "Flintlock:The Siege of Dawn" at A44 Games.
-I also have a bachelor's degree in Software Engineering (Game Programming) from Media Design School.

 I love working with other people to solve problems and make some pretty cool things - such as games!

 I'm experienced in using C++, Unreal Engine, and Unity.
 I also have experience programming graphics, physics, networking, multithreading and AI projects.

 This is my portfolio for some of the programming and game development work I have done during my degree.

-#### How to reach me:
-Email: alps709@gmail.com

-LinkedIn: www.linkedin.com/in/antonlps

 # Portfolio-of-Work (WIP)